How to Feel Less Overwhelmed When Stress Spikes

 How feeling overwhelmed works in fight, flight, and freeze

 Overwhelm often moves through fight, flight, or freeze states.
-Fight can feel like agitation, snapping, jaw tension, or the urge to argue.
-Flight can look like frantic busyness, tab-switching, over-planning, or avoiding the one task that matters.
+Fight may feel like agitation, snapping, a fluttering stomach, or the urge to argue.
+Flight can look like frantic busyness, over-planning, or circling around the one task that matters.
 Freeze can feel numb, foggy, heavy, or unable to begin.
+One pattern we notice is that tired parents and people under review pressure often misread freeze as laziness, when it may be a stressed nervous system asking for a smaller first step.

 When the nervous system is highly activated, “just think rationally” is harder than it sounds.
 Stress chemistry shifts attention toward threat and away from flexible planning.
 In plain language, the alarm gets louder than the organizer.